Guide for Authors

-While it is accepted that authors sometimes need to manipulate images for clarity, manipulation for purposes of deception or fraud will be seen as scientific ethical abuse and will be dealt with accordingly.
+While it is accepted that authors sometimes need to manipulate images for clarity, manipulation for purposes of deception or fraud will be viewed as scientific misconduct and will be dealt with accordingly (see above “Ethics in publishing”).
 For graphical images, this journal applies the following policy: no specific feature within an image may be enhanced, obscured, moved, removed, or introduced.
-Adjustments of brightness, contrast, or color balance are acceptable if and as long as they do not obscure or eliminate any information present in the original.
+Adjustments of brightness, contrast, or color balance are acceptable as long as they do not obscure or eliminate any information present in the original.
 Nonlinear adjustments (e.g. changes to gamma settings) must be disclosed in the figure legend.

 - Make sure to use uniform lettering and sizing in original artwork.